SUU Seal (for official use only)

 3. The capacity and resources of the University to provide the recommended Accommodation.

-3. The Coordinator may deny a request for Accommodation if:
+5. The DRC staff may deny a request for Accommodation if:

-1. The documentation does not prove the need for requested Accommodations under ADA;
+1. The documentation does not support the need for requested Accommodations under ADA;

-2. Doing so would create an undue burden/hardship on the University; or
+2. Doing so would create an Undue Hardship on the University;

 2. Further Review by the Accommodation Review Committee

-If a student requests an Accommodation that either the Coordinator or an instructor believes would be a Fundamental Alteration of an academic requirement, the Coordinator will refer the request to the Accommodation Review Committee (hereinafter referred to as “the Committee”).
+If a student requests an Accommodation that either the DRC staff or an instructor believes would be a Fundamental Alteration of an academic requirement, the DRC staff will refer the request to the Accommodation Review Committee (hereinafter referred to as “the Committee”).
 The chairperson of the Committee will implement the following process in a timely manner (approximately two [2] school weeks unless the complexity of the request necessitates additional time) to resolve any questions or disagreements about the requested Accommodation.

 1. The chairperson will determine whether there is a reasonable (logical and credible) basis for the position that implementing the Accommodation would result in a Fundamental Alteration of a requirement; the objection to the Accommodation cannot be merely a pretext for discrimination.
 If there is no reasonable basis, the chairperson will require that the Accommodation be implemented immediately.
 An objection on grounds of “academic freedom” may be an assertion that an Accommodation is a Fundamental Alteration or it may be simply a pretext for what is inconvenient.
 Such statements must be considered carefully on a case-by-case basis.